percona/everest-doc/docs/reference/troubleshoot.md

 1. The `olm-operator`, `catalog-operator`, and  `packageserver` gets installed in the `everest-olm` namespace:

-    Execute the following command, all the three deployments should be present in the `everest-olm` namespace
+    Execute the following command, all three deployments should be present in the `everest-olm` namespace

     ```
     $ kubectl get deploy -n everest-olm